ULL-MII-SYTWS-2021/learning-async-iteration-and-generators/07-async-await-equal-generators-plus-promises/README.md

 But this is only half the story.
 Now **we need a way to execute its body**.

-We need a function `waiter` that can control the iterator of this generator function to "*wait for the fulfillment execution of the promise yielded on each iteration*"
+We need a function `waiter` that can control the iterator of this generator function to "*wait for the fulfillment of the promise yielded on each iteration*"

 1. Halt every time a promise is yielded and
 2. proceeds once it resolves (or rejects).